On thermal transpiration and thermomolecular pressure difference: Introduction

 The collision operator $Q$ that appears in \eqref{eqeq1.2} is defined as follows.

 where

 Note that $v',u'$ can also be expressed in the equivalent form

 where $\sigma\in\mathbb{S}^2$. \qquad Consequently, stationary Boltzmann equation has been extensively applied to describe the gas distribution in the domains involving thermal transpiration.
-However, in engineering applications, obtaining numerical solutions requires substantial computational efforts, either deterministically (\cite{Su W Zhu L Wang P Zhang Y W L}, \cite{Tcheremissine F 2005 May}, \cite{Wu L Reese J M Zhang Y 2014}) or stochastically (\cite{Bird G A 1994}, \cite{Radtke G A Hadjiconstantinou N G Wagner W 2011}).
-Some numerical analysis of thermal transpiration employ the lattice Boltzmann model \cite{Tang G H Zhang Y H Gu X J Barber R W Emerson D R 2009}, the BGK model (\cite{Guo Y 2003}, \cite{Loyalka S K 1971}, \cite{Niimi H 1971}) or the linearized Boltzmann Equation model \cite{Takata S Funagane H 2011}.
-In particular, for the linearized Boltzmann equation model, Sone, Y. and Aoki, K. have made many significant contributions (\cite{A rarefied gas flow induced by a temperature field}, \cite{Ohwada T Sone Y Aoki K 1989}).
-Moreover, Sone provided an explicit form of the solution when the free transport equation is used to describe the thermal transpiration \cite{Sone Y}.
+However, in engineering applications, obtaining numerical solutions requires substantial computational efforts, either deterministically \cite{Su W Zhu L Wang P Zhang Y W L}, \cite{Tcheremissine F 2005 May}, \cite{Wu L Reese J M Zhang Y 2014} or stochastically \cite{Bird G A 1994}, \cite{Radtke G A Hadjiconstantinou N G Wagner W 2011}.
+Some numerical analysis of thermal transpiration employ the lattice Boltzmann model \cite{Tang G H Zhang Y H Gu X J Barber R W Emerson D R 2009}, the BGK model \cite{Guo Y 2003}, \cite{Loyalka S K 1971}, \cite{Niimi H 1971} or the linearized Boltzmann Equation model \cite{Takata S Funagane H 2011}.
+In particular, for the linearized Boltzmann equation model, Kazuo Aoki, Yoshio Sone. have made many significant contributions \cite{A rarefied gas flow induced by a temperature field}, \cite{Ohwada T Sone Y Aoki K 1989}.
+Moreover, Sone provided an explicit form of the solution when the free transport equation is used to describe the thermal transpiration and thermomolecular pressure difference \cite{Sone Y}.